alexgutscher26/WaitListNow/README.md

 - 🔔 **Notification System**: Automated email notifications for waitlist updates and position changes
 - 🔐 **Secure Authentication**: User management with Clerk for secure access control
 - 🎯 **Embeddable Widgets**: Easily integrate waitlist forms into any website with customizable widgets
+- 🚫 **Disposable Email Detection**: Disposable email addresses are not allowed for waitlist signups or API usage.
+Attempts to use a disposable email will result in a validation error.

 ### User Experience